 Network Access Profile Requirements (Rule 1300.67.2.2(h)(8))

-… Health plans subject to reporting requirements under subsection (h)(1)(A), shall complete the network access profile prior to submitting the required annual report forms, as described in Rules 1300.67.2.2(h)(1) and (h)(8).
+Health plans subject to reporting requirements under subsection (h)(1)(A), shall complete the network access profile prior to submitting the required annual report forms, as described in Rules 1300.67.2.2(h)(1) and (h)(8).
 Failure to provide complete and accurate information within the network access profile may cause the health plan’s annual submission to fail, requiring the health plan to correct or complete the network access profile data and resubmit corresponding report forms, if applicable.
-Prior to completion of the network access profile, the health plan shall specify whether it is a reporting plan or a non-reporting plan pursuant to Rule 1300.67.2.2(h)(1).
-A health plan that serves as both a reporting plan pursuant to Rule 1300.67.2.2(h)(1)(A), and a subcontracted plan or specialized plan pursuant to Rule 1300.67.2.2(h)(1)(B), shall complete a single network access profile once each reporting year.
+Prior to completion of the network access profile, the health plan shall specify whether it is a reporting plan or a profile-only reporting plan pursuant to Rule 1300.67.2.2(h)(1).
+A health plan that serves as both a reporting plan pursuant to Rule 1300.67.2.2(h)(1)(A), and a subcontracted plan or specialized plan pursuant to Rule 1300.67.2.2(h)(1)(B), shall complete a single network access profile once each reporting year as a reporting plan.
 All information relevant to that health plan’s status as both a reporting plan and a subcontracted or specialized plan must be represented within the network access profile, as required under Rules 1300.67.2.2(a)(2), (h)(1), & (h)(8).

 The network access profile is pre-populated with the network information submitted by the health plan in the previous year.
 On an annual basis, health plans subject to reporting requirements under Rule 1300.67.2.2(h)(1)(A) shall complete or update the information within the health plan’s network access profile for each reported network, as set forth in items 1 through 8 below.
-Within the web portal, these health plans shall complete the following sections of the network access profile:
+Within the web portal, a health plan shall complete the following sections of the network access profile:

 The TA Profile tab for the applicable Timely Access Compliance Report measurement year and network capture date.